-COVID effectively “turned off” lead buying engines as temporary rules and policies came into play.
-Now that engines are “turned on” again, it’s vital to accurately evaluate both consumers and SMBs.
+COVID effectively “turned off” lead buying engines as temporary rules and policies emerged.
+Now that engines are “turned on” again, evaluating consumers and SMBs accurately is vital.

 Evaluating potential borrowers is a critical point in the credit lifecycle.
 Verifying potential customers is the best way to help minimize fraud.
-The gold standard for evaluating small businesses is blending analysis of the borrower’s company data and their personal financial and credit history, to appropriately assign risk tolerance levels.
+The gold standard for evaluating small businesses is blending analysis of the borrower’s company data and their personal financial and credit history to assign risk tolerance levels appropriately.

-Accurate decisioning to drive loan origination requires the right models, the right analytics, and the right sources.
+Accurate decisioning to drive loan origination requires the right models, analytics, and sources.
 Having the best, most current, and most relevant data available at all times allows instant decisioning power to achieve peak performance for your portfolio.

 Ideally, borrowers will require little or no management, and most actions can be automated to keep customer relationships running smoothly.
 If contact is required, action can be informed by predictive intelligence using algorithms that analyze real-time data from multiple sources to de-duplicate data and increase accuracy for closer customer tracking.

-Bank transaction data can be invaluable to evaluating the ongoing credit-worthiness of a loan customer.
-Increases in deposits or average daily balances can indicate a raise in income.
-Decreases, or cessation of a direct deposit can indicate the loss of a job.
+Bank transaction data can be invaluable in evaluating the ongoing creditworthiness of a loan customer.
+Increases in deposits or average daily balances can indicate a rise in income.
+Decreases or cessation of a direct deposit can indicate job loss.
 Consistently low or overdrawn bank accounts speak to cash flow problems or new debt.

-Continual analysis allows lenders to continually manage accounts in a profitable manner.
+The continual analysis allows lenders to manage accounts profitably continually.
 Various alerts can be set up to prompt offers for different lines, such as insurance or an auto loan.
-Data can indicate if a consumer is ready to be introduced to a new product in the portfolio, or be leveraged as a pre-collections trigger by identifying consumers in trouble.
+Data can indicate if a consumer is ready to be introduced to a new product in the portfolio or be leveraged as a pre-collections trigger by identifying consumers in trouble.

 Predictive analytics can provide a scoring system for debtors that helps collections agents prioritize their workload and bring late- or no-pay customers into good standing.
-This can stabilize and strengthen your bottom line while simultaneously allowing you to gather data that can tighten your prospecting and decisioning models.
+This can stabilize and strengthen your bottom line while allowing you to gather data to tighten your prospecting and decisioning models.

 Agents can use analytics to prioritize accounts and build a decision tree.
-If one client doesn’t pay at 30 days, but always pays by 45 days if a text is sent, it’s a low risk account that can likely be handled via automation.
-Consider adding a reminder text before the 30 day mark to help them improve their payment cycle and avoid late fees.
-If another credit customer is standing at 60 day, but has never been late before, hand the case off to a junior collector.
-Seriously delinquent accounts that have been unresponsive to outreach can be bumped up to a senior collections agent.
+If one client doesn’t pay at 30 days but always pays by 45 days if a text is sent, it’s a low-risk account that can likely be handled via automation.
+Consider adding a reminder text before the 30-day mark to help them improve their payment cycle and avoid late fees.
+If another credit customer stands at 60 days but has never been late, hand the case off to a junior collector.
+Seriously delinquent accounts unresponsive to the outreach can be bumped to a senior collections agent.

-Giving front-line officers timely, accurate data will help them interpret events in tandem with credit-review teams to proactively address concerns over accounts, whether that is lowering a credit limit if a borrower is going into collections with other lenders, or closing an account entirely if a bankruptcy is declared.
+Giving front-line officers timely, accurate data will help them interpret events in tandem with credit-review teams to proactively address concerns over accounts, whether that is lowering a credit limit if a borrower is going into collections with other lenders or closing an account entirely if bankruptcy is declared.

 GDS Link specializes in risk management software and analytics solutions for banks, credit unions, and alternative lenders, delivering analytics through software spanning the entire lifecycle.
-From lead buying through loan origination and decisioning to underwriting and fraud prevention, we deliver the solutions you need to attract and evaluate borrowers with increased accuracy.
+From lead buying through loan origination and decisioning to underwriting and fraud prevention, we deliver solutions to attract and evaluate borrowers more accurately.

 - For more information about GDS Link’s portfolio of Credit Risk Solutions and Services, visit: https://www.gdslink.com/solutions/

-In our latest Case Study, GDS Link’s Analytics Team worked with a client known for being a pioneer within consumer lending, and helped grow their lending volume 400%.
+In our latest Case Study, GDS Link’s Analytics Team worked with a client known as a pioneer in consumer lending and helped grow their lending volume by 400%.
 Click below to see how we did it.